CIS 24053 INTRODUCTION TO INFORMATION SYSTEMS AND DIGITAL TECHNOLOGIES 3 Credit Hours

 CIS 44041 MANAGING CYBERSECURITY 3 Credit Hours

 (Slashed with CIS 54041) Course explores digital technologies and business issues related to cybersecurity management.
 It offers the foundations to understand the cybersecurity threats and privacy risks embedded in the implementation of emerging digital technologies (e.g., artificial intelligence, smart devices, collaborative tools) and the execution of digital transformation projects/strategies.
-The course will also facilitate the development of technological skills to design, implement, and evaluate cybersecurity policies in organizations.
+The course facilitates the development of technological skills to design, implement and evaluate cybersecurity policies in organizations.
 The course offers certification opportunities.

 Schedule Type: Lecture